Frozen Custard Recipe

 - Nuts – Add your favorite nuts on top for a scrumptious crunchiness!
 So good!

-- Berries - Blueberries, strawberries, raspberries, and blackberries would all be amazing with this frozen custard.
+- Berries – Blueberries, strawberries, raspberries, and blackberries would all be amazing with this frozen custard.
 It adds a natural sweetness and great flavor.
+You can use other favorite fruits as well.

 Yes, you can make this frozen custard recipe dairy-free if you can’t have dairy.
-All you need to do is replace the whipping cream and milk with cans of coconut milk.
+All you need to do is replace the heavy cream and whole milk with cans of coconut milk.
 You need the coconut milk for the creamy texture, so it can replace the heavy whipping cream.
 Then you can either use more coconut milk in place of milk or use almond milk if you would rather.
 Just keep in mind that the flavor and texture will be a little bit different than when you make it as my recipe suggests.
 It will still taste fantastic, so grab a spoon and dig in!

 Whether frozen custard is better for you than ice cream can be a little bit tricky to answer.
 My recipe for frozen custard is reasonably healthy because it doesn’t have sugar added, preservatives of unhealthy ingredients.
 When it comes to comparing the two if you are eating them at a restaurant, then the custard is probably a little bit healthier at most places.
 However, it can vary significantly from place to place.
 The same thing goes for store-bought.
 They are pretty even when it comes to how they are made.